 Root access also affords the ability to install and configure most any software you wish on the server.
 Available software control panels (Interworx, cPanel, and Plesk) offer a point-and-click interface for root and other functions.
 You are usually going to have the operating system, any control panel you select, and the standard server software for the webserver, database, and scripting.
 Installing other software to enhance the management of your sites and applications is a valuable tool to ensure your projects run the way you want.

 VPS Hosting provides many positives, but depending on your needs, there may be some things that don’t work for you.
 Some people are intimidated by the amount of access you get with a VPS.

-You don’t have to be a System Administrator to have a VPS, but some degree of technical aptitude is needed.
+You don’t have to be a System Administrator to have a WordPress virtual server, but some degree of technical aptitude is needed.

-For those desiring a complete hands-off approach to server administration work, VPS Hosting may not present the optimal choice for hosting.
+For those desiring a completely hands-off approach to server administration work, a WordPress virtual server may not present the optimal choice.

 Here is an overview of Liquid Web’s VPS packages:

 - Operating System: Linux or Windows

 - Pricing: Check Current Pricing